ezmiller/humanscode/_posts/2022-06-28-columns-for-tablecloth-i.markdown

-For a few years now, I have been working with a unique, global group of people associated with the [SciCloj](https://scicloj.github.io/) community.
-All of them are interested in promoting the use of Clojure for data-centric computing.
+For a few years now, I have been working with a unique, global group of people associated with the [SciCloj](https://scicloj.github.io/) community, many of whom are interested in promoting the use of Clojure for data-centric computing.
 As part of this effort, I recently applied for and then received funding from [Clojurists Together](https://www.clojuriststogether.org/open-source/) -- an